 Finally, my favorite tip.
 Write down every time you purchase a book.
 I keep a spread in my bullet journal where I add up how much money I spend on books every month.
 It helps to see that number on paper.
 If the amount you spent on books hurts at the end of the month it’s time to change your habit.
 Enforce a book buying ban for a week or two or go to your library more.
 If you can see the results of your shopping you can adjust the habit accordingly.

-Like I said before, I am still learning so if you have any money saving tips let me know!
+Like I said before, I am still learning so if you have any tips to save money on books let me know!